fiboa/specification/core/README.md

 | category      | array\<string> | A set of categories the field boundary belongs to. |

 **schemas:** The schemas the collection implements.
 Must be URLs to the schema YAML files.
 The schema for this specification (see above) is required to be provided.

-**collection:** The collection identifier is usually only needed for merged datasets.
+**collection:** The collection identifier is usually only needed for merged datasets and it is **required** in this case.
+A validatior can't check whether the `collection` property is required, the data providers must ensure this.

 **category:** Choose any (unique) combination of the following values: